tinsae-ghilay/hyprdots/README.md

 de_alt_UTF-8
 ```

-so when it asks for keymap i type `de-latin1-nodeadkeys`
+so when it asks for keymap I type `de-latin1-nodeadkeys`

 > ## *WARNING!!!*
 > For now if Keyboard layout is given a wrong value, script will fail. so input carefully